IBM/rpg-genai-data/docs/pages/task/explain_module.md

   -  Unsupported input types

   5. ##### Usage Example:
-  Provide a code snippet that demonstrates how to call the procedure or program, including parameter setup and the call itself.
+  Provide a code snippet that demonstrates how to call the procedure, including parameter setup and the call itself.
 This should be a complete and realistic example that users can follow as a reference.

   This section should illustrate all relevant aspects of calling the procedure, including: